 Who will benefit from the programme?

-The FETC: Retail Insurance is designed to meet the needs of learners who earn commission from the sale of insurance or financial service products, but do not necessarily work in the insurance sector.
-Learners may be employed in a variety of positions in retail outlets across a number of different industries.
+The FETC: Retail Insurance is designed to meet the needs of individuals who do not necessarily work in the insurance sector but who earn commission from the sale of insurance or Financial Service products.
+Learners may be employed in a variety of positions in retail outlets across several different industries.
 The Financial Advisory and Intermediary Services Act (FAIS) (Act 37 of 2002) imposes licensing requirements in terms of the Fit and Proper determination of the Financial Services Board (FSB).
-Learners who offer combinations of Long Term and Short Term insurance as subsidiary products or services are construed to be giving financial advice.
+Learners who offer combinations of Long-Term and Short-Term insurance as subsidiary products or services are construed to be giving financial advice.
 They are therefore required to be licensed with the Financial Services Board.

-The Curriculum is aligned to the Further Education & Training Certificate: Retail Insurance 49835 with a total credit value of 140 credits.
-The programme consists of Fundamentals—68 credits, core—58 credits and electives—14 credits which may vary based on the individual or company’s needs and is available in 30 credit skill blocks.
-The programme is presented by way of lectures, group discussions, case studies and role plays at NQF Level 4.
+The curriculum is aligned to the Further Education & Training Certificate: Retail Insurance 49835 with a total credit value of 140 credits.
+The programme consists of Fundamentals (68 credits), Core (58 credits) and Electives (14 credits).
+This may vary based on the individual or company’s needs and is available in 30 credit skill blocks.
+The programme is presented via lectures, group discussions, case studies and role-plays at NQF Level 4.

 The minimum entry requirements for admission are: